liquity/bold/README.md

         uint256 _maxUpfrontFee
     )`: Change’s the caller’s annual interest rate on their Trove.
 The update is considered “premature” if they’ve recently changed their interest rate (i.e. within `INTEREST_RATE_ADJ_COOLDOWN` seconds), and if so, they incur an upfront fee - see the [interest rate adjustment section](#interest-rate-adjustments-redemption-evasion-mitigation).
 The fee is also based on the system average interest rate, so the user may provide a `_maxUpfrontFee` if they make a premature adjustment.

-- `applyTroveInterestPermissionless(uint256 _troveId, uint256 _lowerHint, uint256 _upperHint)`: Applies the Trove’s accrued interest, i.e. adds the accrued interest to its recorded debt and updates its `lastDebtUpdateTime` to now.
-The purpose is to make sure all Troves can have their interest applied with sufficient regularity even if their owner doesn’t touch them.
+- `applyPendingDebt(uint256 _troveId, uint256 _lowerHint, uint256 _upperHint)`: Applies all pending debt to the Trove - i.e. adds its accrued interest and any redistribution debt gain, to its recorded debt and updates its `lastDebtUpdateTime` to now.
+The purpose is to make sure all Troves can have their interest and gains applied with sufficient regularity even if their owner doesn’t touch them.
 Also makes unredeemable Troves that have reached `debt > MIN_DEBT` (e.g. from interest or redistribution gains) become redeemable again, by reinserting them to the SortedList and previous batch (if they were in one).
+If the Trove is in a batch, it applies all of the batch's accrued interest and accrued management fee to the batch's recorded debt, as well as the _individual_ Trove's redistribution debt gain.

 -  `setAddManager(uint256 _troveId, address _manager)`: sets an “Add” manager for the caller’s chosen Trove, who has permission to add collateral and repay debt to their Trove.